AVSLab/basilisk/src/fswAlgorithms/formationFlying/formationBarycenter/formationBarycenter.rst

 Executive Summary
 -----------------
 This module computes the barycenter of a swarm of satellites.
 The barycenter can either be computed in the regular cartesian way (using a weighted average of the position and velocity vectors) or using the weighted average of the orbital elements.
-Both output a navigation message that describes the position and velocity of the barycenter.
+Both output two navigation messages that describe the position and velocity of the barycenter.
+The output messages contain the same information, although one is a C++ message and the other is a C-wrapped message.

 Message Connection Descriptions
 -------------------------------